medibloc/panacea-mainnet/panacea-2/upgrade.md

 In short, there are two big changes:
 1. Anyone running signing infrastructure(wallets and exchanges) should be conscious that the type: field on StdTx will have changed from `"type":"auth/StdTx","value":...` to `"type":"cosmos-sdk/StdTx","value":...`.
-2. As mentioned in the Cosmos SDK [CHANGELOG](https://github.com/cosmos/cosmos-sdk/blob/master/CHANGELOG.md), many queries are wrapped with `height` fields now.
+2. As mentioned in the Cosmos SDK [CHANGELOG](https://github.com/cosmos/cosmos-sdk/blob/master/CHANGELOG.md), most queries are wrapped with `height` fields now.

 For details, please see the following sections.
 If you are using other APIs which are not listed in the following sections, please contact us.